Roothbert Fellows Portal

 Fellows who are no longer on grant are encouraged to attend Pendle Hill gatherings whenever possible, as well as other programs and get-togethers.
 There are a limited number of places for each Pendle Hill weekend.
 Priority is given to new Fellows and then to those who notify the Fellowship Committee of their interest in attending..

-Grant Renewals
+How to Apply for Grant Renewals

 Renewals of Roothbert Scholarship grants are considered in the light of a Fellow's achievements during the previous year and the renewal of grants and their amount are subject to the availability of the Fund's resources.
 Fellows seeking a renewal of their grant must complete and submit the Fund's online renewal application and upload a copy of their transcripts for the current year by no later than midnight February 1.